-Those physical disks can be picked up from the datastores, where RAID are configured.
-This act as another layer of security to be able to handle disk failures or lost of data at all cost.
+Those physical disks can be picked up from the datastores, where RAID is configured.
+This act as another layer of security to be able to handle disk failures or loss of data at all cost.

-On linux if you type vg or lv or pv press tab twice you will have an idea all the commands that exist and possibilities of manipulation.
-On part2 of this article i will take example of the pvmove command and actions that could be done to minimise impact before carrying out a pvmove operation.
+On Linux, if you type vg or lv or pv press tab twice you will have an idea all the commands that exist and possibilities of manipulation.
+On part2 of this article, I will take an example of the pvmove command and actions that could be done to minimize impact before carrying out a pvmove operation.